 2. Spear Phishing Emails Are the Most Popular Phishing Method

 Spear phishing emails are used by 65% of all known groups to aid them in carrying out targeted cyber attacks, says Symantec’s Internet Security Threat Report 2019.
 96% of all targeted attacks are designed for the purpose of intelligence-gathering.

 The Symantec study also shows that the popularity of zero-day vulnerabilities has declined in recent years, as only 23% of groups were known to exploit the zero-day cybersecurity holes, down from 2017’s 27%.
 (A zero-day vulnerability is an information security hole that is either unknown or unaddressed by the software vendor, allowing hackers to exploit it until the issue is fixed.)

 Meanwhile, the use of destructive malware continues to grow, as 8% of known groups use destructive tools, a 25% jump from 2017.

 Attackers are increasing their use of file sharing services in their phishing schemes, thanks to users’ trusting of OneDrive and other cloud file sharing services.
 Over 5,000 phishing emails using Sharepoint were reported in a 12-month period, while 2,000 attacks involving OneDrive were reported in the same period.

 4. Well-Informed Users Are the Best Defense Against Phishing

-Phishing awareness training of employees is arguably the best defense against phishing attacks.
+Phishing awareness training for employees is arguably the best defense against phishing attacks.
 A 2019 report by Cofense mentions an example where company employees recognized a phishing attack and the security operations center was able to nip it in the bud within 19 minutes.